-St. Clair Shores is a suburban community bordering along Lake St. Clair from 8 Mile Road to 14 Mile Road.
-The 40th District Court has jurisdiction over legal matters that arise in the City of St. Clair Shores including:
+The city of St. Clair Shores, in Macomb County, is nestled between Lake St. Clair along its entire easterly border and I-94 running alongside its western border.
+The 40th District Court has jurisdiction over legal matters that arise in the City of St. Clair Shores that include the following:

-- Criminal misdemeanor offenses (domestic violence, retail fraud, possession marijuana, DWLS)
+- Misdemeanor offenses (domestic violence, retail fraud, DWLS)

-- Misdemeanor Drunk Driving (OWI, OWI with High BAC .17 or More)
+- Super Drunk Driving (high BAC .17 or more)

 The 40th District Court is located on the corner of 11 Mile Road and Jefferson: 27701 Jefferson, St. Clair Shores, Michigan 48081, Phone: 586-445-5280.
 Honorable Mark A. Fratarcangeli and Honorable Joseph Craigen Oster presiding.

 St. Clair Shores is best known for its several miles of coastline on Lake St. Clair.
 The lake is a big draw for recreation and for many that choose to live in St. Clair Shores.
 The area has a reputation for its charm and being a safe place to live.
 St. Clair Shores is the hometown of ABDO LAW partner, Cy M. Abdo.

 Most of the recreational activity and action in St. Clair Shores takes place in a dedicated zone known as the Nautical Mile.
 The Nautical Mile in St. Clair Shores, located on Jefferson from 9 Mile Road to 10 Mile Road, is a Michigan landmark which consists of numerous restaurants, bars, marinas and boat dealers along a one mile stretch of land on the shoreline of Lake St. Clair.